-If there is a potential conflict of interest in proxy voting, the Proxy Voting Policy provides that the matter will be reviewed by the Independent Review Committee.
-Policy provides that the matter will be reviewed by the independent review committee, which will advise the Manager.
+If there is a potential conflict of interest in proxy voting, the Proxy Voting Policy provides that the matter will be reviewed by the Independent Review Committee, which will advise the Manager.

 Closing of a Fund

 The Manager may decide to close a Fund or certain classes of units or of shares of a Fund in order to continually improve its product offering to meet the needs of investors and to adapt it to the financial market environment.